Operations and Maintenance Facility South logo

 What is an Environmental Impact Statement?

-Before Sound Transit builds projects, we study the potential effects each project alternative may have on the natural and built environment in a document called an Environmental Impact Statement.
-The EIS helps decision makers, the public and our project partners evaluate the possible environmental impacts of each potential site during construction and operation.
+Before Sound Transit builds projects, we assess the potential effects of each project alternative on the natural and built environment in a document called an Environmental Impact Statement.
+The EIS helps decision-makers, the public, and our project partners evaluate the possible environmental impacts of each potential site during construction and operation.
 The EIS also compares the effects of each alternative to inform the public, agencies, and the Sound Transit Board.

-In the OMF South Draft EIS, we looked at how the Midway Landfill, South 344th Street, and South 336th Street alternatives would affect air and water quality, historical and cultural resources, property acquisition and land use, economic effects, hazardous materials, ecosystem resources, cost, schedule, and more.
-In December 2021, the Sound Transit Board identified the South 336th Street alternative as the preferred alternative.
+In the OMF South Draft EIS (2021, 2023), we looked at how the Midway Landfill, South 344th Street, and South 336th Street alternatives would affect air and water quality, historical and cultural resources, property acquisition and land use, economic effects, hazardous materials, ecosystem resources, environmental justice, cost, schedule, and more.
+In addition to the EIS, we also conducted a Title VI Facility Equity Analysis to determine whether any of the facility location options would result in a disparate impact to populations based on race, color, or national origin (2021, 2024 addendum).

 Alternatives

-This section of the online open house provides key features about each of the three alternatives.
-This information is also provided in the Draft EIS.
-Learn more about how each of the alternatives could affect air and water quality, historical and cultural resources, nearby properties, ecosystem resources, cost, schedule, and more.
-Scroll through this section to learn key features for all alternatives and view key impacts in the next section of this website.
-Then, comment to share your thoughts on our findings.
+This section provides key features about each of the three alternatives, detailed in the Final EIS.
+Scroll through this section to learn key features for all alternatives and review key impacts in the next section of this website.

 Preferred alternative (South 336th Street)